mighty-gerbils/gerbil-persist/persist.md

 the system downloads encrypted backups from redundant datacenters on multiple other continents; after a few minutes, your interface is restored to the same state it was when you left it, and variable `x` is still bound to 42.
-Yet not one single instructions in any of your applications ever had to even mention anything about storage and retrieval.
+Yet not one single instruction in any of your applications ever had to even mention anything about storage and retrieval.

 [This paper presents an original re-framing of Orthogonal Persistence,